 Night at the MuseumBack to Top of List

 Time to brush up on your history – but sometimes that can be hard when most museums are open 9-5.
 Mabry Hazen House is solving that problem with their Night at the Museum (sans Ben Stiller and wax figures coming to life and wreaking havoc).
 Think of it as historical happy hour, typically from 6-9pm so you get a chance to explore at a time that works with your schedule.
-Their last one for the summer is August 21.
+Check their calendar for dates.

 Knox Brew ToursBack to Top of List